Natural resources of Azerbaijan: Mining resources in Azerbaijan

-The richness of mining resources in Azerbaijan is related to the complexity of the geological structure.
+The richness of mineral resources in Azerbaijan is related to the complexity of the geological structure.

 Types of mining resources

-Mining minerals in Azerbaijan are oil, gas, shale, peat, etc. The oil and gas industry are the most valuable among the other resources.
+Minerals extracted in Azerbaijan include oil, gas, shale, and peat.
+The oil and gas industry are the most valuable among the other resources.
 Oil is extracted by means of both onshore and offshore (Caspian Sea) operations.

-The territory of Republic (especially the Absheron peninsula) is one of the world's oldest oil producing regions.
-The extraction and distribution of oil from Absheron peninsula to other countries has started from VII-VI centuries of BC.
+The territory of the Republic (especially the Absheron peninsula) is one of the world's oldest oil-producing regions.
+The extraction and distribution of oil from the Absheron peninsula to other countries has started from VII-VI centuries of BC.

-Around 1.2 billion tons of oil (25% from offshore oilfields) has been produced in Azerbaijan until 1985.
-The oil produced in Azerbaijan territory is high quality, low-sulphuric and low-paraffin content.
-The density of oil changes in a large range (780–940 kg/m3).
-In Naftalan, the extracted oil from the Maykop and Agjagil sediments is considered to be the only oil in the world to have healing properties.